Guidance for Suppliers to International Nuclear Services

 INS uses the NDA standard template for the prequalification process.

-INS publish on an annual basis a procurement plan; the current plan can be found by clicking this link: INS Procurement Plan 2017
+INS publish on a quarterly basis a procurement pipeline; the current pipeline can be found by clicking this link: INS Procurement Pipeline Quarter 4 2018 /19

-The procurement plan sets out INS’ planned commitments and will afford key stakeholders the opportunity of reviewing our contracting strategies and the approach to major procurements.
+The procurement pipeline sets out INS’ planned commitments and will afford key stakeholders the opportunity of reviewing our contracting strategies and the approach to major procurements.

 All INS Procurement Opportunities (over £10k in value) are advertised in the INS section of the NDA CTM system.
 To view opportunities or to submit a tender you will need to register, the following link will allow registration: Link >>>